 So, at the end of the day, the Chase Sapphire Reserve®’s 100k bonus is no longer available because it was never supposed to be permanent.
 It was the equivalent of 35% cash back, and that’s just not sustainable.
 Chase offered it to build some buzz for the new Chase Sapphire Reserve® Card when it was introduced.
 And since that seems to have worked, they retired that promotion.
 It’s possible Chase could do another 100,000 point bonus in the future.
 But don’t count on it.

 Fortunately, Chase Sapphire Reserve®’s sign-up bonus isn’t the only benefit you’ll enjoy.
 You’ll also receive a $300 travel credit each year.
-And you’ll earn 3 points / $1 spent on all travel and dining purchases as well as 1 point / $1 on everything else.
+And you’ll earn a total of 10 points per $1 spent on hotels and car rentals booked through Chase, a total of 10 points per $1 spent on prepaid restaurant reservations or takeout orders made through Chase, a total of 5 points per $1 spent on flights purchased through Chase, 3 points per $1 spent on all other travel and dining purchases, and 1 point per $1 on all other purchases.
 Those points are normally worth 1 cent each, but when redeemed for travel, they’re worth 1.5 cents apiece.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.